 - Click Submit Changes, then the Update Site link.
 This will hide the Plum Print widget in all publications regardless of their individual settings.

 - If the widget is already displaying anywhere, it is necessary to update individual publications to remove the widget from article pages.
-Contact Consulting Services for assistance if you need to update multiple publications.
+Contact Consulting Services if you need assistance with updating multiple publications.

 Frequently Asked Questions